fontforge/fontforge/CONTRIBUTING.md

 Contributing Code
 ------------------------

-**We request that all pull requests be actively reviewed by at least one other developer, and for 2014 Frank Trampe has volunteered to do that if no one else gets there first, and aims to do so within 1 week of pull request submission.**
+We request that all pull requests be actively reviewed by at least one other developer, and for 2014 Frank Trampe has volunteered to do that if no one else gets there first.
+He aims to review your PR within 1 week of your most recent commit.

+### How To Contribute, Step by Step

 Contribute directly to the codebase using GitHub's Pull Requests.